Donutellko/SmnsTest/README.md

 Response:
 * JSON containing list of all generated inputs.

-The generated entries contain random values as temperature, longitude and latitude, and datetime is a timestamp of when this entry was created.
+The generated entries contain some semi-random values as temperature, longitude and latitude, and datetime is a timestamp of when this entry was created.
+UPD: coordinates are in surroundings of Saint-Petersburg, so there is no too much requests to geocode API.

 ### Clear database